dancl6/CCFL_TechGamePlan/README.md

 # CCFL_TechGamePlan

-This is a repo for my technical game plan for CCFL.
+This is a repo for my technical game plan and problems for CCFL.